Marisa Pena, or the vintage of character

 Every piece she sells is a love at first sight, an "amazed purchase".
 The personal investment shown by Marisa is considerable: for each dress, for each jacket and for each pair of pants, there are hours spent washing, ironing, taking over, pampering.
 It modernizes, individualizes and brings to its triumph the quality of the vintage, which it admires to the highest point.

-The stuffs that go through her hands come out with a little of her, and in return continue to inhabit it long after they leave.
+The stuffs that go through her hands come out with a bit of her, and in return continue to inhabit it long after they leave.
 In addition, the satisfaction of having found "the woman who makes the dress", the customer whose personality matches the perfection with the individuality of the garment.
 Because Marisa does not like to hunt: she loves to dress, advise, accompany women off their beaten track.
 It is here, in this exchange, that she really feels artist and creative.

 In a nutshell, she strives to make buying "an act of pleasure - since nothing is needed".
 It seems that the magic operates: Flair N ° 3, from the top of its 14 years, relies on a loyal clientele that its founder continues to seduce and amaze.
 And for good reason: the energy and ambition of the one who proclaims loudly that "we must ask the stars to access the moon" are irresistible - almost as much as the pearls of which abounds her shop.